ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 3. The Global Admin can sort the data by any column on the list view
 4. The List view also allows the Global Admin to directly activate or deactivate a Masterdata record from list view itself

-Since not all columns for a Masterdata record will be shown on the list view, the Global Admin can view all the attributes of a Masterdata record on the Masterdata detail view.
+Since not all the attributes for a Masterdata record will be shown on the list view, the Global Admin can them all on the Masterdata detail view page.
 This view can be accessed by clicking on a record in the list view.
-The detail view will also show the details of a Masterdata record in all the languages configured by the country.
+The detail view will show all the details of a Masterdata record in all the languages configured by the country.
 The Global Admin can also activate/deactivate the record from detail view page.

 ### 6.3 Manage Master Data [**[↑]**](#table-of-contents)
 #### 6.3.1 Manage Document Types (Create, Update, Activate/Deactivate)
+Document types is the list of Documents a country will configure for the users to give during registrations.

 #### A. Create/Update Document Types

-Using the portal, Zonal Admin will create the document type for his/her zone by providing the document type and document specification.
-The system validates the provided data and user's role.
-On successful validation, the system allows the Zonal Admin to create the document type.
+Using the portal, the Global Admin can create the document type providing the Document name and description if applicable.

-Procedure to create document type follows:

-1. Zonal Admin will provide the following required details for the new document type:
- * Document Code
- * Document  Name
- * Language Code
- * Active (Boolean)
- * Created by
- * Created Date and Time
-2. Zonal Admin creates the document type by providing all the required information related to the document type.
-   Zonal Admin will register the document types  by importing CSV/XLS.
+A Document type needs to be created in both configured Primary and Secondary language.
+Although the Portal will allow creation of a Document type in only primary language but will not allow activation of that Document type until data for that Center is not updated for all the languages.
+A deactivated document type will not show up on the Pre-Registration/Registration Client UI.
+While entering the data, the text fields (e.g., Document Type Name) needs to be manually input in all the languages.
+After successful creation, a Document type code will be generated.

+Admin Portal also allows modification of any detail of a Document type.
+The modification includes either adding the details in another language that were missed during creation of the Document type or changing the details of a Document Type itself including name, description etc. All the attributes mentioned in the 'Create Center' section can be updated for a Center.

-#### B. Activate Document types
+#### B. Activate/Deactivate Document types

-The portal allows Zonal Admin to activate the document types, which are already deactivated due to any reasons.
-When the document type is created and approved, it is activated automatically.
-The Zonal Admin selects the document type then all the document types of that Zone are displayed.
-The Zonal Admin can select a deactivated document type or multiple deactivated document types at a time and selects Activate option.
-The system validates user's role and activates the selected document type(s).
-On successful validation, the system provides a notification.

-#### C. Deactivate Document type

-The portal allows Zonal Admin to deactivate the document type, which are already active.
-The Zonal Admin selects the document type and the all the document type of that zone are displayed.
-The Zonal Admin can select one active document type or multiple active document types at a time then selects the Deactivate option.
-The system validates user's role, on successful validation, deactivates the selected document type(s), and the system provides a notification.
+The portal allows Zonal Admin to activation or deactivation of a document type.
+Deactivation of a document type can be done if the country feels the document type is not applicable anymore.
+Thus, deactivated documents does now show up on the Pre-Registration and Registration Client UI.
+The Activation/Deactivation functionality can be accessed from both the list view or the detail view page of Document Types

+#### 6.3.2 Manage Document Category to Document Mapping (WIP) (Create, Update, Activate/Deactivate) [**[↑]**](#table-of-contents)
-#### D. Map Document Type to Document Category
+#### C. Map Document Type to Document Category
 The portal allows Zonal Admin to map the document type to the document category under his/her zone by providing Document Type Code, Document Category Code, Language Code, Active(Boolean), Created by,   and Created Date & Time.
 The system validates the provided data and user's roles.
 On successful validation, the system maps the document type with the selected document category and provides a notification.
 During the validation, if system does not validate the provided data and the user's role then provides a respective error notification.

 #### E. Un-map Document Type to Document Category
 The portal allows Zonal Admin to un-map the document type to the document category under his/her zone by providing Document Type Code, Document Category Code, Language Code, Active(Boolean), Created by,   and Created Date & Time.
 The system validates the provided data and user’s role.
 On successful validation, the system un-maps the document type with the selected document category and provides a notification.
 During the validation, if system does not validate the provided data and the allocated privileges of the user’s role, then throws provides an error notification.
 #### F. Re-map Document Type to Document Category
 The portal allows Zonal Admin to re-map the document type to the document category under his/her zone by providing Document Type Code, Document Category Code, Language Code, Active(Boolean), Created by,   and Created Date & Time.
 The system validates the provided data and user’s role.
 On successful validation, the system re-maps the document type with the selected document category and provides a notification.
 During the validation, if system does not validate the provided data and the allocated privileges of the user’s role, then throws provides an error notification.

-#### 6.3.2 Manage Document Category to Document Mapping (WIP) (Create, Update, Activate/Deactivate) [**[↑]**](#table-of-contents)

 #### 6.3.3 Manage Location Data (Create, Update, Activate/Deactivate)
 #### A. Create/Update Location Data